onurtokat/data_translator/README.md

 ● Optional for Junior Developers: The solution must be able to process very big data files with big number of rows and columns by utilizing all available resources (CPU cores and memory).

-Datas are stored in embedded MongoDB.
+Data is stored in embedded MongoDB.
 Other in memory embedded db technologies have been tested.
 When comes to reading speed, MongoDB is the best choice.
+The core scheduler is OS based, and the JVM relies on the OS scheduler it is running on.

 ### Prerequisites